 In joining CST's Pen-Pal Service, you are doing so as a volunteer.
 You do not have to be a paid member of CST in order to work with a ministry or committee or to volunteer in any way.
 You are required to be a CST member if you are an officer, chairperson, or committee head for any CST office or committee.

-A list of inmates, as up-to-date as possible, wishing to have pen-pals will be maintained in either a file or a database on the Yahoo group.
+A list of inmates, as up-to-date as possible, wishing to have pen-pals is maintained in a Google spreadsheet, linked on the Facebook and Yahoo groups.
 If you get information from an inmate about an upcoming move or release, please share that with the PPM chaplain so the inmate's file can be updated.

-You must read and agree to this before joining CST's Pagan Prisoner Ministry Yahoo group.
+You must read and agree to this before joining CST's Pagan Prisoner Ministry Facebook or Yahoo group.

 Church of the Spiral Tree, CST's Pagan Prisoner Ministry, and all of their associates have not investigated & accept no responsibility for the truth or accuracy of any statement made by inmates.
 We strongly recommend that you take appropriate safeguards in communicating with the people you write through our service.